vzool/docs/api/admin-guide/installing-source.md

-# Install Using Git: Source Version
+# Install the Source Version

-If you want to install Directus from source or want to install the latest development version you need to clone the Directus API repository from `https://github.com/directus/api`.
+If you want to install Directus from source or want the latest development version, you'll need to clone the Directus API repository from `https://github.com/directus/api`.

 ## Additional Requirements